maptime/philadelphia/README.md

 ## Maptime Starter site

 Hosting your own meetup?
 Starter is desgined to be easily forked and tweaked to suit your own needs.
-Starter is a simple Jekyll theme for MapTime meetups.
+Starter is a simple Jekyll theme for Maptime meetups.
 [Jekyll](http://jekyllrb.com/) is a simple, blog-aware, static site generator for personal, project, or organization sites.

 ## Creating a new chapter